-Want to see one more resume summary example that is a little less preschool and a little more professional?
-I’ll show you mine, tweaked to apply for an imaginary Career Coach job that requires experience in coaching, personal branding, and job search strategies.
+Want to see more resume summary examples that are a little less preschool and a little more professional?
+Here’s my resume summary, tweaked to apply for an imaginary Career Coach job that requires experience in coaching, personal branding, and job search strategies.

-Career Coach and communications specialist with over 11 years of experience in higher education career services and professional development.
+Career Coach and communications specialist with over 15 years of experience in higher education career services and professional development.
 Brings a vast knowledge of career development frameworks and job search strategies including expertise in personal branding and storytelling.
-Excels at helping others find their “light bulb moments” as they embrace all of their skills, interests, and values in order to find fulfillment in their careers.
+Excels at helping others find their “light bulb moments” as they embrace all of their skills, interests, and values to find fulfillment in their careers.

-You’ll see this one also highlighted my key skills relevant to the job and also followed the same structure of three sentences written in first person without the subject.
-Third-person works too but can feel a little awkward.
+Both of these examples highlight key skills relevant to the job and follow the same structure of three sentences written in the first person without the subject.

-Key Resume Objective Takeaways for Your Career Change
+Key Resume Intro Takeaways for Your Career Change

 I think you’re ready to do this on your own!
-As you start writing your resumes summary remember these three key things:
+As you start writing your resume intro remember these three key things: